 Mads Mikkelsen as the murderous villain in question was every bit as seductive and terrifying as Anthony Hopkins in Silence of the Lambs.
 With the TV series now seeing a Netflix release, it’s absolutely one of the greatest choices you could make when looking for something new to binge.

-Claire Danes has given a career best performance as CIA officer Carrie Mathison, juggling a mental illness with a dogged determination to do her job at the best of her abilities.
+Claire Danes has given a career-best performance as CIA officer Carrie Mathison, juggling a mental illness with a dogged determination to do her job at the best of her abilities.
 And those abilities were sharp as hell, placing her as the expert negotiator, manipulator, and spy needed to stop numerous terrorist threats and activities across the world.
+Watching her try and balance this with a fairly complicated life is fascinating and Danes sells it well.

 The gritty realism and sheer brutality of it all took this from being a standard Showtime drama to one of the best TV moments in recent memory.
 And it ends on a satisfying note too, making this the perfect binge.